MEDICAL MARIJUANA CARD SERVICES FAQs

-Once approved by a registered physician, you will receive a certificate from your physician.
-Your final step is to pay a $50 PA or $100 NJ processing fee for the medical marijuana ID card.
-After receiving your ID card, you can use it to purchase medical marijuana from an approved Department of Health medical marijuana dispensary.
+Your final step is to pay a $50 in PA or $100 in NJ processing fee for the medical marijuana ID card.
+After receiving your mmp ID card, you can use it to purchase medical marijuana from an approved Department of Health medical marijuana dispensary or Alternative Treatment Center.
+You will need to schedule your first patient appointment at the dispensary.
+We suggest signing up for the newsletters at each dispensary so that you can view their weekly specials and inventory.

 Document 1 – Government issue photo identification